The Ottoman Empire the Great War

-After the death of Francis Ferdinand in 1914, Austria-Hungary declared war in July.
-Their close ally, Germany, joined the fight a month later.
+Austria-Hungary declared war on Serbia in July 1914, one month after Francis Ferdinand’s death.
+Austria-Hungary’s close ally, Germany, joined the fight a month later.
 By November, they were joined by the weakened Ottoman Empire.

 Present-day Turkey is a remnant of the Ottoman Empire.
 In the nineteenth century, the Ottoman Empire extended from Algeria in the west to Mesopotamia in the east.
-But by the eve of World War I, the empire had lost territory, and Ottoman control over other regions was weak.
-In fact, writers of the time called the Ottoman Empire “the sick man of Europe.”
-By the beginning of the twentieth century, many people believed that it was only a matter of time before one of the European colonial powers conquered part or all of the six-hundred-year-old Ottoman Empire.
+But on the eve of World War I, the empire had lost territory, and Ottoman control over its holdings beyond Asia Minor was weak.
+Writers of the time called the Ottoman Empire “the sick man of Europe.”
+Many people believed it was only a matter of time before one of the European colonial powers conquered part or all of the six-hundred-year-old Ottoman Empire.

-A group of military officers known as the Young Turks had seized control of the Ottoman Empire in a 1908 revolution.
-The Young Turks decided to join the Great War on the side of the Central Powers when it seemed that Germany would win the conflict.
-The Turks feared two of the Allied Powers.
+A group of military officers called the Young Turks seized control of the Ottoman Empire in a 1908 revolution.
+The Young Turks decided to join the Great War on the side of the Central Powers, as it seemed Germany would win the conflict.
+The Turks feared Russia, one of the Allied Powers.
 Russia was north of Turkey and wanted access to what the Russians called a “warm water port.”
 The Russians had no direct access to the sea trade in the Black Sea and the Mediterranean Sea.
 All of Russia’s other ports at that time froze during the winter months.
 The Young Turks feared if they did not enter the war, Russia would conquer part of Turkey to gain access to the Black Sea.

 Resources